-My Friday reading tips this week the second book in the ACOTAR-series, A Court Of Mist And Fury by Sarah J Maas.
+A Court Of Mist And Fury is the second book in magical the ACOTAR-series by Sarah J Maas.
 When I read the first book I kept hearing that ACOMAF would be so much better and that I would fall in love with Rhysand.
 I thought it would be impossible, but no, turned out it wasn’t!
 ACOMAF is that good!
 Such an addictive, twist turner!
 And Rhys is that wonderful…

 The reading tips this week is the lovely and disturbing The Roanoke Girls by Amy Engel.
 This book is dark and creepy, twisted and gothic and so disturbing!
 But it’s also gripping, and engaging and such a page-turner.
 This is a very different story from what I normally like to read; so I really wasn’t expecting to like it as much as I did.
 But the combination of Amy Engel’s writing style and how she gets your curiosity and feelings for the Roanoke girls (especially Lane) up, really makes this a churning, heartbreaking story you won’t easily forget.
 This is a book that will both give you the thrills and make you feel a bit disgusted at the same time.